Orison

 18. Your conscience has more authority than any religious leader.

-19. God does not build “worldly empires”, but religious leaders do.
+19. God does not build “worldly empires”, but religious leaders often do.

 20. Good religion helps you to embrace reality.
 Bad religion convinces you that you can escape reality.